-The applicant's proposals for the collection, treatment and discharge of domestic wastewater to land are described in detail in the report by Tasman Consulting Engineers (dated 27 October 2009).
+The applicant's proposals for the collection, treatment and discharge of domestic wastewater to land are described in detail in the report by Richard Walker of Engineering Sustainable Solutions Ltd (dated December 2009), and further additional information supplied dated 17 March 2010.
 The proposals and site assessment are summarised below.

-It is proposed for the four lots to be serviced by individual on-site wastewater treatment and disposal systems.
-These types of wastewater systems treat both blackwater (i.e. toilet waste) and greywater (i.e. all other wastewater) in a combined wastewater stream, and the treated wastewater is discharged to a dedicated land application area within the boundaries of each allotment.
+It is proposed that the residences be serviced by a combined on-site wastewater treatment and disposal system.
+This types of wastewater system treats both blackwater (i.e. toilet waste) and greywater (i.e. all other wastewater) in a combined wastewater stream, and the treated wastewater is discharged to a dedicated land application area within the boundaries of the site.
 The discharge will occur to a land application area through a network of pressure-compensating drip irrigation lines lying on the surface and buried with mulch or bark, or buried at up to 100 mm depth in the top soil.
 The size of the land application area is typically dependent upon the volume of wastewater to be discharged and the hydraulic capacity of the soil (i.e. the rate at which soil can absorb the discharged wastewater).
 The former is determined by the maximum possible occupancy of the dwelling, and the latter is dependent upon the soil type and sometimes other physical features of the site.

-Tasman Consulting Engineers Ltd. were commissioned by the applicant to investigate and report on the disposal of wastewater from the proposed subdivision.
-The assessment of soil categories, as per the AS/NZS 1547:2000 standard, are presented in Table 3.
+Engineering Sustainable Solutions Ltd. were commissioned by the applicant to investigate and report on the disposal of wastewater from the proposed development.
+They assessed the soil categories, as per the AS/NZS 1547:2000 standardas Category 5 soils - Poorly Drained.